How to Create a Shipping Label (2026): 5 Easy Steps

 How much does it cost to create a shipping label?

 The cost of a shipping label is the price of the postage.
 This varies based on the carrier, service level, package weight, dimensions, and destination.
-Creating the label itself online is free; you only pay for the shipping service you purchase.
+Creating the label itself online is free.
+You only pay for the shipping service you purchase.

 Can I create a shipping label without a printer?